php-repos/phpkg-documentations/getting-started.md

 > For more information about init command, check its [documentation](http://saeghe.com/documentations/init-command).

 Now you will see two added directories, `builds` and `Packages`.
-Saeghe will use the `Packages` directory to keep your added package’s source files.
+The `Packages` directory gets used to keep your added package’s source files.
-The `builds` directory will be used by Saeghe when you run the `build` command we will explain later.
+The `builds` directory will be used when you run the `build` command we will explain later.

 Also, you will see two new files added to your application.
-`Saeghe.config.json` and `saeghe.config-lock.json`.
+`saeghe.config.json` and `saeghe.config-lock.json`.
-The `Saeghe.config.json` is for keeping your application's configuration.
+The `saeghe.config.json` is for keeping your application's configuration.

 The default content for this file should be: